 The Dalmatian coastal town of Kaštel Lukšić is located on the coast of the Bay of Kaštela.
 It is one of seven old towns that form the city of Kaštela and is easily accessible by car from Split (25 mins), Trogir (15 mins), Šibenik (60 mins) or even as far as Zadar (90 mins).
 If you’re sailing Croatia, Marina Kaštela is just a few kilometers away.

 There are seven castles in the Kastela area, and the best way to see them is by bike.
 You can take a guided bicycle tour of all seven castles each Tuesday and Wednesday with a local.
 If you want more info on the town of Kaštela, or to know more about the castles you can talk to our friends at Kastela – Croatian adventure who kindly supplied the photographs for us to share with you all.

 You can also visit the local Tourist Board for places to stay, and other things enjoy.

 Be sure also to visit the church St. John Birnj, Our Lady of the Assumption church, and take a wander through the Vitturi park.
 With over 6 kilometers of bays and swimming areas, some shaded with towering pine trees; the Kastela beaches make a great place to relax.

 During July and August, the Kaštela Cultural Summer festivities offer 60 events.
-From theatre plays, classical music concerts, sporting competitions as well as photography exhibits, and fishing and hunting activities.
+From theatre plays, classical music concerts, sporting competitions, photography exhibits, and fishing and hunting activities.